Early Sex Shops in New Zealand

 Harnesses, collars, bondage tape, rope and under bed restraints all make good sex great for the open-minded couple.
 Fantasy role play can stem from light bondage too, with cosplay, uniforms, submission/domination and pain/pleasure play being enjoyed by thousands of suburban couples.

 If you are keen to visit an adult store, don’t be shy!
+There is no taboo anymore.
 You will find a modern shopping experience, and friendly staff who will give you as much or as little assistance as you want.
 At least, you will if you come to see me at Tabu!

 Written by Gia Joy.
 All views are that of the author.
 If you wish to read more of Gia’s work, check out her blog.